ElJulii/NODE_JS/README.md

 *process.argv* works as an array to see where are installed node and where our project is located.
 Using *process.argv* can help us to navigate in folder from a same project.
 How?

+### process.exit
+This function finishes with the process of the node.js.
+It finishes no matter what happen.
+#### Exit code
+The code says that the app will finishes if everything was done correctly or it was come up an error.
+They are two of those codes.
+0 and 1.
+**0** says that the app finished with no errors.
+Successfully end.
+**1** says that the app finished with errors.
+End with errors.

 Executing the file and adding the folder, which we want to check its files.

 `node ./App/first-app/ls-advance.js    ./native-module` Here will se all files and folder of the folder